Grand Master of the Order of Saint Lazarus

+The Holy See does not recognize any other organization using the name "Order of Saint Lazarus" as a legitimate order of chivalry outside of the Order of Saints Maurice and Lazarus of the House of Savoy.

 List of masters or grand masters

 The following individuals have been elected as Masters or Grand Masters of the Order of Saint Lazarus, or any of its predecessor titles.
 Their highest title is shown here: